Code-Monger/CodeSpinneret/README.md

 - **Calculator**: Performs basic arithmetic operations (add, subtract, multiply, divide)
 - **File Search**: Searches for files based on various criteria like name patterns, content, size, and modification time
 - **Command Execution**: Executes commands on the system, such as running scripts, compiling code, or starting applications
+- **Search Replace**: Finds and replaces text in files, with support for regular expressions and batch operations

 ### Resources